naver/fixture-monkey/README.md

 ### "Write once, Test anywhere"

-Enjoy your test with Fixture Monkey.
+Fixture-Monkey is designed to generate controllable arbitrary objects easily.
+It allows you to reuse same configurations of the objects in several tests.

-You can write countless tests including edge cases by `only one fixture`.
+You can write countless tests including edge cases by only one instance of the FixtureMonkey type.
+You can generate objects of complex types automatically and set fields with values from builders of the ArbitraryBuilder<T> type.
+The well-defined builders could be reused in any tests.
+Writing integration tests is easier with Fixture-Monkey.

-See the [wiki](../../wiki) for further details and documentation.

 ## Example